-(b) Sanctions

-If a person subpoenaed to appear and give testimony or to produce books, documents, or other tangible things fails to do so, the party who requested the subpoena, by motion that does not divulge the name of the applicant, except to the extent that this requirement is impracticable, may request the court to issue an attachment pursuant to Rule 2-510 (j), or to cite the person for contempt pursuant to Title 15, Chapter 200 of the Maryland Rules, or both.
-Any such motion shall be filed under seal.

-(c) Court Costs

-All court costs in proceedings under this Rule shall be assessable to and paid by the State.
+(b) Sanctions If a person subpoenaed to appear and give testimony or to produce books, documents, or other tangible things fails to do so, the party who requested the subpoena, by motion that does not divulge the name of the applicant, except to the extent that this requirement is impracticable, may request the court to issue an attachment pursuant to Rule 2-510 (j), or to cite the person for contempt pursuant to Title 15, Chapter 200 of the Maryland Rules, or both.
+Any such motion shall be filed under seal. (c) Court Costs All court costs in proceedings under this Rule shall be assessable to and paid by the State.
 Source: This Rule is derived from former Rule 22 of the Rules Governing Admission to the Bar of Maryland (2016).

-Rule 19-104 is derived from current RGAB 22 with style changes and the addition of provisions concerning sealing, shielding, quashing, and enforcing subpoenas.

-(a) Proceedings Before Accommodations Review Committee, Character Committee, or Board

-Except as provided in sections (b), (c), and (d) of this Rule, the proceedings before the Accommodations Review Committee and its panels, a Character Committee, and the Board, including related papers, evidence, and information, are confidential and shall not be open to public inspection or subject to court process or compulsory disclosure.

-- (b) Right of Applicant - (1) Right to Attend Hearings and Inspect Papers

-An applicant has the right to attend all hearings before a panel of the Accommodations Review Committee, a Character Committee, the Board, and the Court pertaining to his or her application and, except as provided in subsection (b)(2) of this Rule, to be informed of and inspect all papers, evidence, and information received or considered by the panel, Committee or the Board pertaining to the applicant.

-(2) Exclusions

-Subsection (b) (1) of this Rule does not apply to (A) papers or evidence received, considered, or prepared by the

-National Conference of Bar Examiners, a Character Committee, or the Board if the Committee or Board, without a hearing, recommends the applicant's admission; (B) personal memoranda, notes, and work papers of members or staff of the National Conference of Bar Examiners, a Character Committee, or the Board; (C) correspondence between or among members or staff of the National Conference of Bar Examiners, a Character Committee, or the Board; or (D) an applicant's bar examination grades and answers, except as authorized in Rule 19-207 and Rule 19-213.
+TITLE 19 - ATTORNEYS CHAPTER 100 - STATE BOARD OF LAW EXAMINERS AND CHARACTER COMMITTEES Rule 19-105.
+CONFIDENTIALITY (a) Proceedings Before Accommodations Review Committee,Character Committee, or Board Except as provided in sections (b), (c), and (d) of this Rule, the proceedings before the Accommodations Review Committee and its panels, a Character Committee, and the Board, including related papers, evidence, and information, are confidential and shall not be open to public inspection or subject to court process or compulsory disclosure. (b) Right of Applicant (1) Right to Attend Hearings and Inspect Papers An applicant has the right to attend all hearings before a panel of the Accommodations Review Committee, a Character Committee, the Board, and the Court pertaining to his or her application and, except as provided in subsection (b)(2) of this Rule, to be informed of and inspect all papers, evidence, and information received or considered by the panel, Committee or the Board pertaining to the applicant.
+(2) Exclusions Subsection (b)(1) of this Rule does not apply to (A) papers or evidence received, considered, or prepared by the -18- National Conference of Bar Examiners, a Character Committee, or the Board if the Committee or Board, without a hearing, recommends the applicant's admission; (B) personal memoranda, notes, and work papers of members or staff of the National Conference of Bar Examiners, a Character Committee, or the Board; (C) correspondence between or among members or staff of the National Conference of Bar Examiners, a Character Committee, or the Board; or (D) an applicant's bar examination grades and answers, except as authorized in Rule 19-207 and Rule 19-213. (c) When Disclosure Authorized The Board may disclose: